 Calendars such as this help women chart when pain is at its worst or when it is more likely to occur, offering those with endometriosis the ability to adjust accordingly.
 Some women also use the calendar as a tracking tool when visiting the doctor.
-In addition to the listed coping skills, there are a few other methods women have found helpful in reducing stress and pain.
+In addition to the listed coping skills for endometriosis, there are a few other methods women have found helpful in reducing stress and pain..

 Communicate Your Feelings

-Women have found that it is stress relieving to find someone to talk with who truly understands the seriousness of endometriosis.
+Women have found that it is stress relieving helps in coping with endometriosis when they find someone to talk with who truly understands the seriousness of endometriosis.
 For example, comments from friends or family such as “Don’t give in to the pain” are stressful and will only make one feel worse.
 Therefore, it’s important to seek help from someone who can view endometriosis realistically.

 It is very important to inform others about endometriosis.
 People are usually more willing to help when they understand what you are experiencing.
 The Endometriosis Association has brochures that help explain what endometriosis is, as well as some of the problems it causes.

 Dealing with endometriosis as a teenager can be uniquely challenging.
 There are times when the disease will interfere with almost all areas of your life, including school attendance, your concentration, energy level, social life, physical activities, and self-confidence.

 In addition to the coping skills listed above, teens can also find support by discovering people around them who have knowledge and understanding regarding endometriosis.
 You may find this person through a support group or online, but it may also be someone you already know.

 Likewise, when explaining endometriosis to current friends, remember, they may not immediately understand.
 It is also helpful that you tell your friends and family what you need the most and how they can best support you in coping with endometriosis.